Shadow price: Cost-benefit analysis

 Although shadow pricing may be inaccurate, it is still often used in cost-benefit analyses.
 Business owners and policymakers turn to shadow pricing to determine the cost the intangible costs and benefits of the project.
 There are usually many tools to estimate monetary values of these intangibles.
-They include contingent valuation, revealed preferences, and hedonic pricing.
+They include contingent valuation, benefit value transfers, and revealed preferences which includes hedonic pricing and travel cost method.